Nash 600: 1946

 Nash-Kelvinator initiated post-World War II car production on 27 October 1945, shortly after hostilities had ended.
 This period was characterized by an overwhelming demand for new automobiles, as the existing vehicle fleet was aging and had suffered from neglect due to wartime restrictions on parts and a shortage of skilled mechanics.
-In response to market demand, Nash, like most other manufacturers, resurrected designs based on its pre-war models.
+Nash, like most other manufacturers, resurrected designs based on its pre-war models.
 The minimal changes also reflected the ongoing material shortages, retooling challenges, and labor problems that affected the entire automotive industry at the time.
+Nevertheless, Nash claimed the 1946 model year 600s included over 100 updates from their pre-war versions.

-The 1946 model year Nash 600 included over 100 updates to differentiate its vehicles from their pre-war versions.
+Nash differentiated its lineup by using the "600" nameplate for its economy-focused series.
+The 600 competed with Chevrolet, Ford, and Plymouth in the standard, low-price field.
+The "Ambassador" name was now reserved for Nash's luxury-oriented larger model.

-Nash further differentiated its lineup using the "600" nameplate for the economy-focused series.
-It competed with Chevy, Ford, and Plymouth in the low-price field.
-The "Ambassador" was now reserved for Nash's luxury-oriented larger model.
-Norman Bel Geddes, a prominent American industrial designer, was commissioned to refine the Nash 600's aesthetics.
-His contributions included revised chrome trim and a distinctive projecting center section on the lower grille as well as a new dashboard for the 1946 models.
-The 600s also included new front parking lights, a new Nash shield on the front of the hood, and a heavier belt line trim on the hood.
+Industrial designer, Norman Bel Geddes, was commissioned to refine the Nash 600's aesthetics.
+His contributions included revised trim and a projecting center section on the lower grille as well as a new dashboard.
+Front parking lights were new for 1946 as well as an updated Nash shield on the hood with a heavier belt line trim.
 The wrap-around bumpers included an adjustable rubber-mounted leveling link to allow the bumper to flex and provide noiseless alignment with the fenders.